 A LOT OF PEOPLE IN HARLEM CAME THERE FROM ALABAMA

 Radio Station WAPX

 HAS INSTITUTED The Pastor's Study

 BROADCAST DAILY

 MONDAY THRU FRIDAY, 9:00 to 9:15 AM

 THE PASTOR'S STUDY is a daily devotional prepared under

 the auspices of and in conjunction with the Montgomery

 Ministerial Alliance.
 Listen to your favorite minister in

 Also, for your continuing listening, our GOSPEL PROGRAMS,

 4:00 to 6:00 AM and 9:15 to 11:00 AM, and with Gretchen

 Jenkins from 11:00 AM to 12 Noon, Monday thru Friday.

 WAPX Radio

 1600 k.c. on your dial

 MONTGOMERY

 MRS. HARVILLE WALKER

 Mrs. Addie Lily

 N. F. Payne

 A. D. Bush

 Horace D. Griffin, Sr.

 Mrs. Agatha Harville

 Roosevelt McElroy

 NOV

 Wilmer Walker

 George Sallie

+SALLIE

 Promotion

-AKRON--Last year, Miss Brenda Akron Public School.
-According to her mother, she was getting "good grades" --until she stopped getting grades at all.
+AKRON--Last year, Miss Brenda Carter, 9, was in the third grade at Akron Public School, According to her mother, she was getting "good grades" --until she stopped getting grades at

 This year, Miss Carter still doesn't